-ACCA encourages tuition providers to provide a complete account of why they believe they meet each target, supported with relevant evidence or documentation.
+ACCA encourages learning providers to provide a complete account of why they believe they meet each target, supported with relevant evidence or documentation.
 Guidance and examples of documentation/evidence that can be used to support the claim that a performance target has been met is available.

 The outcome of an application for Gold or Platinum approval will be confirmed to you in writing by the Accreditation department shortly after the pre-approval visit.

 A non-refundable initial application fee of £50 is payable with your Gold application.
 Once your application is approved, you will be invoiced for the approval fee, which for Gold status is £650.
 A newly approved Platinum Approved Learning Partner will be invoiced for £100, which the difference in fee between Gold and Platinum status.

 - Platinum ALP £750

 There is no deadline for applications for Gold status, but the annual renewal process takes place in the first quarter of the year and all existing ALP's are invoiced for the year's annual fee at this time.
 Applicants gaining approval late in the year may, therefore, incur two sets of fees in a short space of time.

 On approval, you will receive confirmation from the Accreditation department and, if applicable, this will also detail any conditions or recommendations upon which your approval is based.

 An approval certificate and the ALP logo will be emailed to you at the same time.
 You will also be able to download the appropriate ALP logo by logging in to myACCA using your username and password.